microsoft/pxt/docs/extensions/localization.md

 # Package localization files

 Packages can contain localized strings in JSON resource files.
-This page describes, in detailed steps, how to localize a package.
+This page describes, in detailed steps, how to localize an extension.

 ## Overview